oracle-livelabs/database/patch-me-if-you-can/lab2-installation-patching/lab2-installation-and-patching.md

     ![remove original opatch](./images/remove-opatch.png " ")

     and unzip the new OPatch from staging into this new Oracle Home.
-This step is important since older OPatch versions won't have the features we are using today.
+This step is important since older OPatch versions won't have the features you are using today.

     ```
     <copy>